prat555/Portfolio-Website/readme.md

 ## Overview

-This is a full-stack portfolio application built with a modern React frontend and Express.js backend.
+This is a modern portfolio application built with React frontend and Express.js backend.
 The application showcases a personal portfolio for Pratyush Goutam, a Full Stack Developer, featuring sections for skills, projects, education, and contact functionality.
-The stack uses TypeScript throughout, shadcn/ui for components, Tailwind CSS for styling, and includes database integration capabilities with Drizzle ORM and PostgreSQL.
+The stack uses TypeScript throughout, shadcn/ui for components, and Tailwind CSS for styling.

 ## System Architecture